ConnorMilligan/keiba/README.md

 - The scraping script does impose a load on the actual netkeiba website, which could cause issues when attempting to pull months or years of information at a time.
 This should be minimized to reduce load on the servers and reduce risk of IP bans.

 # Steps to take
 - Fix the keibascraper horse data scraping and add race history.
+(DONE)
 - (Potentially add Jockey data as well)
 - Build a structured dataset that a model can be trained off of.
 - Model training and testing.
 - Find ways to expand the dataset with new race data.

+# Notes
+- The scraper now works with horse data, but the data it scrapes from the races is incomplete.
+This should be fine, but requires that I link the entry data that I pull from races.